Please register to join us for an online discussion of The Library Book by Susan Orlean.

 Please visit www.bettendorflibrary.com/adult-programs for more information.

 Books are available on a first-come basis at the Information Desk.
-You may also call the Library at 563-344-4179 to have a book signed out to you and placed on hold.
+You may also call the Library at 563-344-4179 to have a book signed out to you and placed on the Holds shelf.

 This meeting will take place online via GoToMeeting.
 After registering, you will receive an email with the GoToMeeting login information on the day before the discussion.